-Figure 19: Building solar cars and playing Laser Pinball as "rainy day" alternatives at the training in Switzerland II.
+Figure 21: Building solar cars and playing Laser Pinball as "rainy day" alternatives at the training in Switzerland 12.
 SOLAR LAMPS TO LIGHT UP CAMPSITES In Eswatini From the 28th to 30th of April, Khanyisisizwe Dlamini, the new Solar Ambassador for the Kingdom of Eswatini, organized a training for scout leaders from the four regions of the country.
 Together with the 32 participants, he focussed on the different problems that scout camps are facing because of the lack of light.
-As there is normally no electricity on the campsite and batteries are very expensive, they proposed solar lamps as a possible solution.
+As there is normally no electricity on the campsite and batteries are very expensive, they proposed solar lamps as a possible

+A collaboration between the World Organization of the Scouts Movement and Solafrica solution.
 With the help of the Solar Ambassador, they identified the different components of the lamp and learnt how to connect them correctly to the mainboard, by building a solar lamp themselves.
-To finish the training, the group also discussed about the ways how solar energy can help reducing the high electricity bills - not only in scout camps, but also in everyday life.
+To finish the training, the group also discussed about the ways solar energy can help reducing the high electricity bills - not only in scout camps, but also in everyday life.

-Figure 20: Scout leaders from the different parts of Eswatini being trained about SGS, learning how solar energy can help reducing the high cost for electricity 12.
+Figure 22: Scout leaders from the different parts of Eswatini being trained about SGS, learning how solar energy can help reducing the high cost for electricity 13.
 SOLAR SAUSAGE GRILLS FOR CUB Scouts in Malaysia At the school SJKC Naam Kheong in Kuala Lumpur, Malaysia, there was a holiday camp from the 28th to 30th of April, where 30 cub scouts and 50 non-scouts had the opportunity to learn more about solar energy.
-Headed by the Solar Ambassador Teh Chee Giap, they made their own sunglasses, produced art with magnifying glasses, experienced the influence of a coloured surface on absorption and reflection of heat and built a huge amount of solar sausage cookers made from potato chips recipients.
+Headed by the Solar Ambassador Teh Chee Giap, the participants their own sunglasses, produced art with magnifying glasses, experienced the influence of a coloured surface on absorption and reflection of heat and built a huge amount of solar sausage cookers made from potato chips recipients.

-Figure 21: Nobody is too young to build his/her own solar cooker: Cub scouts in Malaysia turning potato chips recipients into solar sausage grills 13.
+Figure 23: Nobody is too young to build his/her own solar cooker: Cub scouts in Malaysia turning potato chips recipients into solar sausage grills 14.
 SOLAR TOUR THROUGH NAMIBIA After coming back from the SGS training in Nairobi, the new Solar Ambassador Emilazer Michael did a whole solar tour through his country, Namibia.
 Participating at several youth forums, he did advocacy for the Scouts Go Solar programme in the Omuye, Terminalia, Makalani and Combretum region.
-To complete the first phase of his tour, he did a workshop at the national youth forum, where young people from all over Namibia came together.
+To complete the first phase of his tour, he did a workshop at the National Youth Forum, where young people from all over Namibia came together.
 His intention was to inform young people about renewable energies and to encourage them to use this kind of power in their everyday life, to change their local habitats in a positive way.